cap-js/docs/guides/databases-postgres.md

 ## Step-by-Step Instructions

 Here's a step by step guide to add PostgreSQL to an existing project and deploy to SAP BTP.
-We assume that the following prerequiistes are fulfilled:
+We assume that the following prerequisites are fulfilled:

 1. An existing instance of PostgreSQL running.
 For this example the instance name `my-postgres-db` is used.
 2. Service definition(s) and data model are in place (content in _/srv_ and _/db_ folder)